-A learner may request that an entire assessment is conducted orally rather than using written work.
-Evidence for oral assessment may be in writing where the assessor will note the learner's responses using the learner's own words.
-It is recommended that the assessor record the conversation, e.g., audio or videotaping, so that they can replay and review the evidence as needed and for moderation purposes.
+A trainee may request that an entire assessment is conducted orally rather than using written work.
+Evidence for oral assessment may be in writing where the assessor will note the trainee's responses using the trainee's own words.
+It is recommended that the assessor record the conversation, either using an audio recorder or video, so that they can replay and review the evidence as needed and for moderation purposes.